 Taste/Aroma (1) 45%

-Texture/Tenderness 35%
+Texture/Tenderness 35% / 30%

 Visual appearance of main component (Ribs, Pork & Brisket) 15%

-Creativity (2) 05%
+Creativity (2) 5% / 10%

-Turn-in entries with side dish are judged according to the following criteria:
+Turn-in entries with side dish are judged according to the following criteria (values are without/with presentation platter):

 Taste/Aroma (1) 45%

-Texture/Tenderness 30%
+Texture/Tenderness 30% / 25%

 Visual Appearance of main component (Chicken & Fish) 10%

 Side Dish 10%

-Creativity (2) 05%
+Creativity (2) 5% / 10%

-Alternative entries (Desserts, Homeland Cooking, etc.) will be judged according to the following criteria: laste/Aroma (1) 45% Taste/Aroma (1) 45%
+Alternative entries (Desserts, Homeland Cooking, etc.) will be judged according to the following criteria:

+Taste/Aroma (1) 45%

 Texture/Tenderness 35%

 Visual Appearance of the Presentation 15%

-Creativity (2) 05%
+Creativity (2) 5%

-1. The "Taste" and "Aroma" elements are two distinctive, individual senses that significantly influence each other.
-This is why this criterion has the highest score so judges must be aware of the need to use both for their score.

-2. Creativity is a subjective assessment on both the harmony and inventiveness of all parts of the entry.
+- 1. The "Taste" and "Aroma" elements are two distinctive, individual senses that significance each other.
+This is why this criterion has the highest score so judges must be aware of the need to use both for their score. - 2.
+The creativity scoring can be one of either: - o (Without presentation platter) Creativity is a subjective assessment on both the harmony and inventiveness of all parts of the entry. - o (With presentation platter) The judge will score only the presentation platter for creativity.